You are currently viewing Keeping It In The Family: The Callander Foundry And Manufacturing Company

 · Hoover Manufacturer

 Family members also provided Callander’s with several Canadian patents in the 1920s.
-Hugh B. Callander, a close relative, retired from Louden’s in 1922.
+Hugh B. Callander retired from Louden’s in 1922.
 He held a 1921 patent for a clamp for metal pipes.
 At the end of the year, Malcolm, by this time married to Elizabeth and with children of his own, contributed a patent for a conduit outlet box.

 The Depression